LamininSolutions/mfsql-connector/source/blogs/considerations-for-deleted-records/index.rst

 M-Files users can delete, destroy and undelete a record.
-MFSQL Connector will remove deleted objects from the class table (or optionally retain the record with a deleted flag) and reinstate the record in the class table if it has been undeleted.
+MFSQL Connector will remove deleted objects from the class table (or optionally retain the record showing the date of the deletion in the deleted column) and reinstate the record in the class table if it has been undeleted.
 It is also possible to delete or destroy records in M-Files in bulk from MFSQL Connector.
 This is particularly useful when a large number of records must be deleted in M-Files.